chhuang-one/sqxclib/README.md

    this can reduce running time when making schema, see doc/[schema-builder-static.md](doc/schema-builder-static.md).
    You can also use C functions or C++ methods to do these dynamically.

-2. All defined table/column can use to parse JSON object/field.
+2. All defined table and column can use to parse JSON object and field.
-   Program can also parse JSON object/array from SQL column.
+   Program can also parse JSON object and array from SQL column.

 3. It can work in low-end hardware.